Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Introduction

 Despite these advancements, one limitation of these general frameworks is that they focus only on the analysis of intrinsic noise while experimental observations suggest that the stochastic cellular response is the result of the combined effects of intrinsic and extrinsic noise \citep{Taniguchi2010}.
 Thus, an important next step is to generalize these frameworks to enable simultaneous analysis for intrinsic and extrinsic noise.

 Toward this goal, this paper considers a computational method to obtain theoretically guaranteed bounds of the stationary moments of the copy number distributions subject to extrinsic noise modeled by the uncertainty of reaction rates.
 Since exact identification of the uncertainty is hard in practice, we here assume that only part of the statistics of the parameter distribution such as the mean is available.
 This implies that the stationary moments of the copy number distribution can be obtained only as the {\it worst-case} interval for all possible parameter distributions satisfying the {\it a priori} statistics (Fig. \ref{fig:ConceptFigure}).
 We show that the problem of the worst-case interval analysis reduces to a similar form of the semidefinite program that was designed for the deterministic parameter case \citep{Ghusinga2017, SakuraiCDC2017, SakuraiRSInt2018,Dowdy2018, Kuntz2019} by reorganizing the CME and adding various types of constraints to the optimization problem.
-In particular, we show that the proposed optimization program is capable of computing the stationary moments of highly uncertain moment equations that are hard to analyze with the widely-used stochastic simulation algorithm \citep{Gillespie1976}.
+In particular, we show that the proposed optimization program is capable of computing informative bounds on the stationary moments of highly uncertain moment equations that are hard to analyze with the widely-used stochastic simulation algorithm \citep{Gillespie1976}.

 The organization of this paper is as follows.
-In Section \ref{momeq-sec}, we formulate the problem and introduce the proposed approach along with the associated optimization problem in the previous studies.
-In Section \ref{res-sec}, we derive the specific form of the optimization program.
-Section \ref{appl-sec} is devoted to demonstration of the proposed approach using two illustrative examples.
+In Section \ref{model-sec}, we formally address the worst-case analysis problem to be solved.
+In Section \ref{momeq-sec}, we formulate the optimization problem for computing valid bounds of uncertain stationary moments.
+Then, specific forms of the optimization constraints for characterizing the set of uncertain parameter distributions are presented in Section \ref{res-sec}.
+Section \ref{appl-sec} is devoted to the demonstration of the proposed approach using two illustrative examples.
 Finally, we summarize the results in Section \ref{concl-sec}.